Vaibhav994/Gensyn/README.md

 * Open - [Gensyn Dashboard](https://dashboard.gensyn.ai/)
 * Login -> gmail account and will see **Wins** and **Reward** in some hours
-* You can see the Nonde name, node ID and wallet address for your node on dashboard
+* You can see the Node name, node ID and wallet address for your node on dashboard.
+You can find these in logs as well

 ![image](https://github.com/user-attachments/assets/fd67127c-aa4b-42f7-bdd7-54e5e902b5bd)